There are two major industries in Los Angeles, tech and entertainment. When it comes to bringing them together, LA has emerged as the clear leader.

 Feb 5th, I got a Social Networking Insider newsletter from Marc Lesnick and Mark Brooks that read:

 Hollywood Web TV Meet-Ups bring together the Digital Film set.
 Tubefilter’s Marc Russell Hustvedt hosts these events and recently created an award, the Streamys.
-I nominated The Last Single Girls webisodes series that The Courage Group produced with Jerusha Stewart.
-The February 4th meet-up at maniaTV Studios was immense.
+I nominated The Last Single Girl webisodes series that The Courage Group produced with maniaTV Studios was immense.
 My marketing savvy NYC pal, Tim McHale recently concurred with me that LA is where digital film is happening.

 Sean Michael Beyer and I taken by Kent Schmidt at WebTV Feb 4